AlejandroQR23/restaurant/README.md

 ## Production bundle

 The webpage you see deployed is located in the docs folder.
 It was created with webpack in order to maximize compatibility with old browsers (I use Babel) and minimize the final weight of the site.

+## Odin Project
+This was created as part of the Odin's Project Curriculum